Linear model reduction using spectral proper orthogonal decomposition: Introduction

 Fortunately, an efficient space-time basis that does not share the undesirable properties of space-time POD modes exists.
 Spectral POD (SPOD) modes are most naturally formulated as a POD in the frequency domain.
 More precisely, at every temporal frequency, there exists a set of spatial modes that optimally represent the spatial structure at that frequency.
 These modes are the SPOD modes, and they may be thought of as space-time modes where each spatial mode $\boldsymbol{\psi}_{k,j}$ at frequency $\omega_k$ has the time dependence $e^{i\omega_k t}$.
 Each mode is associated with an energy, and these energies may be compared across frequencies; for example, the second mode at one frequency may have more energy than the first mode at another frequency.
 The fact that motivates this work is that the most energetic SPOD modes are also an excellent basis for representing trajectories.
 In fact, SPOD modes converge to space-time POD modes as the time interval becomes long, so for long intervals, the representation of a trajectory with SPOD modes is nearly as accurate (on average) as the space-time POD representation, which is optimal among all linear representations \citep{Frame23}. \\

-With this motivation, the goal of this work is to develop an algorithm to solve quickly for the SPOD coefficients that represent a trajectory in forced linear dynamical systems given the initial condition and forcing.
-If these coefficients can be obtained accurately, then the resulting error will be substantially lower than that of POD-Galerkin with the same number of modes.
+With this motivation, the goal of this work is to develop an algorithm to solve quickly for the SPOD coefficients that represent a trajectory for forced linear dynamical systems given the initial condition and forcing.
+If these coefficients can be obtained accurately, then the resulting error will be substantially lower than that of a POD-Galerkin model with the same number of modes.
 The method works as follows.
 The SPOD coefficients at a given frequency are related to the (temporal) Fourier transform of the state at the same frequency, which in turn is related to the forcing and initial condition.
-We derive these relations analytically and obtain an equation for the SPOD coefficients as a linear operation on the forcing and initial condition.
-We precompute the linear operators involved, leaving only small matrix-vector multiplications to be done online. \\
+We derive these relations by starting from the fundamental solution to linear time-invariant (LTI) systems, then performing a discrete Fourier transform analytically, and finally projecting the result onto the SPOD modes at each frequency.
+Using the LTI solution as a starting point makes the method applicable to general linear systems, avoiding the requirement that the system be periodic, which might otherwise arise with a temporal Fourier basis.
+The operators involved are all linear and are precomputed, leaving only small matrix-vector multiplications to be done online.
+The method amounts to a space-time projection of a space-time solution operator, and we refer to it as \textit{Spectral Solution Operator Projection} (SSOP). \\

-We demonstrate the method on two problems: a linearized Ginzburg-Landau problem with a spatial dimension of $N_x = 220$, and an advection-diffusion problem with $N_x = 9604$.
+We demonstrate the method on two problems: a linearized Ginzburg-Landau problem with a spatial dimension of $N_x = 220$ and an advection-diffusion problem with $N_x = 9604$.
 We show that, indeed, we can solve for the SPOD coefficients accurately, resulting in two-orders-of-magnitude lower error than even the projection of the solution onto the same number of POD modes, which is itself a lower bound for the error in any time-domain Petrov-Galerkin method, such as balanced truncation (BT) \citep{Moore81}.
-We show that this accuracy improvement does not come with an increase in CPU time; the method is competitive with POD-Galerkin and balanced truncation in CPU time, as is predicted by scalings we derive, with a slight advantage in the two examples we present. \\
+We show that this accuracy improvement does not come with an increase in CPU time; the computational cost of our method is similar to that of POD-Galerkin projection and balanced truncation, consistent with scaling estimates we derive. \\